adamsilver/fdpb/registration.md

 > Once the user is actively engaged in correcting errors, I think it's helpful to reward their efforts as they work.

 I had never considered the hybrid approach, but after talking with Heydon we agreed that this is still far from ideal.
-The problem still stands that when the user is fixing an error they are interupted.
-We could validate onblur (as they leave the field) but this is too late&mdash;the user has left that field and is mentally preparing for the next one.
+The problem still stands that when the user is fixing an error they are interrupted.
+We could validate `onblur` (as they leave the field) but this is too late&mdash;the user has left that field and is mentally preparing for the next one.

 As much as live validation is touted to be a great validation pattern, much like floating labels, it's a solution that is nigh on impossible to do well.
-Any benefits would be outweighed by the problems it introduces.
+Any benefits are outweighed by the problems it introduces.

 Again, we'll stick to robust and simple techniques that help users.
 We'll validate on submit and leave the clever stuff to our competitors.